openedx/xblock-lti-consumer/README.rst

 1. In Studio Advanced settings, set the value of the "LTI Passports" field to "test:test:secret" - this will set the OAuth client key and secret used to send a message to the test LTI provider.
-2. Create an LTI Consumer problem in a course in studio (after enabling it in "advanced_modules" as seen above).
+2. Create an LTI Consumer problem in a course in Studio (after enabling it in "advanced_modules" as seen above).
 Make a unit, select "Advanced", then "LTI Consumer".
 3. Click edit and fill in the following fields:
    ``LTI ID``: "test"